Contribution of epigenetic modifications to evolution: Primates

 A comparative analysis of CpG methylation patterns between humans and primates found that there were more than 800 genes that varied in their methylation patterns among orangutans, gorillas, chimpanzees, and bonobos.
 Despite these apes having the same genes, methylation differences are what accounts for their phenotypic variation.
 The genes in question are involved in development.
 It is not the protein sequences that account for the differences in physical characteristics between humans and apes; rather, it is the epigenetic changes to the genes.
 Since humans and the great apes share 99% of their DNA, it is thought that the differences in methylation patterns account for their distinction.
-So far, there are known to be 171 genes that are uniquely methylated in humans, 101 genes that are uniquely methylated in chimpanzees and bonobos, 101 genes that are uniquely methylated in gorillas, and 450 genes that are uniquely methylated in orangutans.
-For example, genes involved in blood pressure regulation and the development of the inner ear’s semicircular canal are highly methylated in humans, but not in apes.
+So far, there are known to be 171 genes that are uniquely methylated in humans, 101 genes that are uniquely methylated in chimpanzees, 101 genes that are uniquely methylated in gorillas, and 450 genes that are uniquely methylated in orangutans.
+For example, genes involved in blood pressure regulation and the development of the inner ear's semicircular canal are highly methylated in humans, but not in apes.
 There are also 184 genes that are conserved at the protein level between humans and chimpanzees, but have epigenetic differences.
 Enrichments in multiple independent gene categories show that regulatory changes to these genes have given humans their specific traits.
 This research shows that epigenetics plays an important role in the evolution of primates.

 It has also been shown that cis-regulatory elements changes affect the transcription start sites (TSS) of genes.
 471 DNA sequences are found to be enriched or depleted in regards to histone trimethylation at the H3K4 histone in chimpanzee, human, and macaque prefrontal cortexes.
 Among these sequences, 33 are selectively methylated in neuronal chromatin from children and adults, but not from non-neuronal chromatin.
 One locus that was selectively methylated was DPP10, a regulatory sequence that showed evidence of hominid adaptation, such as higher nucleotide substitution rates and certain regulatory sequences that were missing in other primates.
 Epigenetic regulation of TSS chromatin has been identified as an important development in the evolution of gene expression networks in the human brain.
 These networks are thought to play a role in cognitive processes and neurological disorders.